Tightened restrictions have local businesses concerned

 A local venue called The Hudson, who’s known to host large events, is also taking a hit.

-“How it affects the venue and our rules and how we handle things also trickles down to all the other wedding vendors,” said The Hudson Operations Director Jessie Griffith.
+“How it affects the venue and our rules and how we handle things also trickles down to all the other wedding vendors,” said Griffith.

 While owners said it’s difficult, they hope these are the final restrictions.